Close

 Its most recent eruption was in 1944, killing 26 people.
 Nowadays, the Italian authorities are constantly monitoring the volcano’s activity, and there are strict evacuation procedures in place – but no one knows for sure when they’ll be needed.

 If you would like to experience this enchanting ancient city for yourself, Avventure Bellissime would love to be your guide!
-We offer a private Naples to Pompeii trip ideal for groups; or why not combine Pompeii with some of Italy’s most stunning coastal scenery with our exclusive Rome to Pompeii and Amalfi Coast trip?!
+We offer a private tour Naples to Pompeii ideal for groups; or why not combine Pompeii with some of Italy’s most stunning coastal scenery with our Pompeii, Amalfi coast & Positano Small Group Tour from Rome?!